rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

 30ST/40ST/65ST are the same, thus providing you additional degree of flexibility.

-## Give your iron enough time to heat up!
+## Give It Enough Time To Heat Up!
 ... and a little bit more to make sure, that its tip and heating element are fully "loaded".
 This is a principle, frequently omitted by beginners - I was not an exclusion - while using classical irons, especially if there is more